 Advanced filmmaking classes are very rigorous and are designed to prepare the serious animation student for entrance into a college program.
 A strong work ethic and the ability to work independently is required for this class.
 The advanced class provides students with the opportunity to review their animation technique and continue their work in sound, editing, and special effects.
 Each student will spend the majority of the class planning, organizing, producing, and editing their own film.
 Students will produce two films per year.
 Like Animation II, each student will choose an area of concentration, either 2D pencil animation, or 3D computer animation using Maya software.
-Students will prepare for the MTSAC entrance exam for computer animation.
+Students will complete up to 25 exercises in each area and during the second semester of the class, students will prepare for the MTSAC entrance exam for computer animation.